astriaai/astria-docs/docs/api/0-tune/1-create.md

 An array of images to train the fine-tune with.
 The images can be uploaded as multipart/form-data or as image_urls.

 #### `callback` (optional)
 A webhook URL to be called when the tune is finished training.
 The webhook will receive a POST request with the tune object.
+See [more on callbacks](/docs/api/overview#callbacks).

 #### `branch` (optional)
 Enum: `sd15`, `sdxl1`, `fast`.
 Will default to the `base_tune` branch if not specified, or to `sd15` if `base_tune` is not specified.